 Assist in the development and retention of healthcare professionals through educational support and financial contributions to CCMH, assuring the availability of quality healthcare services for those we serve.

 Words from CCMH CEO

-By Jeff Tindle, CCMH CEO and CCMH Foundation Board Member
+By Jeff Tindle, former CCMH CEO and former CCMH Foundation Board Member

 The Foundation’s primary mission is to support Carroll County Memorial Hospital in serving the healthcare needs of our community.
 As Baby Boomers like myself age, we will see an increased need for medical care.
 Unfortunately, future projections suggest we will also have a shortage of healthcare workers.
 One of the highest recommended ways for rural hospitals to compete for the healthcare workforce is to grow their own and encourage them to return home after they receive their education.